 Can I Get a Cyber Security Job Without a Degree?

 With that said, the more sensitive the industry, the higher the educational requirements will be.
 So, if your goal is to work for a government agency or a medical institution, you may need a bachelor’s or even a master’s degree.
+For more exclusive jobs, you can also consider taking the SSCP exam and earning a certification.

 Can a Coding Bootcamp Help Me Get a Job in Cyber Security?